Economy of Ecuador: Industries

+Ecuador's diverse climate and fertile soil enable the cultivation of various crops, including rice, sugar cane, cotton, corn, and palm.
+The country's forestry resources, such as eucalyptus, mangroves, pine, cedar, and balsa wood, also contribute to its export economy.

 The industry is concentrated mainly in Guayaquil, the largest industrial center, and in Quito, where in recent years the industry has grown considerably.
 This city is also the largest business center of the country.
 Industrial production is directed primarily to the domestic market.
 Despite this, there is limited export of products produced or processed industrially.
 These include canned foods, liquor, jewelry, furniture, and more.
 Minor industrial activity is also concentrated in Cuenca.

 The dairy industry is represented by companies such as Tonicorp, which is owned by the Coca Cola Company.

+Electricity

+As of December 2022, the generation and transmission infrastructure of Ecuador included: